Crazy Horses: Recording and content

 The song was recorded at MGM in Hollywood and we added that distinctive "Wah!
 Wah!" intro sound afterwards.
 Alan had written the lyrics, which talked about horsepower, and he said: "It's got to sound like a horse somehow".
 We tried everything, then finally found something on Donny's organ that sounded like a neighing stallion.

 Concerning the opening part of the song, Donny said:

 It wasn't [a] theremin, it was a Y[C]-30 Yamaha organ with a portamento slide.
 We had a wall of Marshalls in the studio.
 It was so loud that you couldn't even walk in the studio, so we had to play the organ from the control room.
 My brother Alan actually played it on the record.
 I played it live.
 But the secret to it was a wah-wah pedal.
 We opened the wah-wah just enough to get that really harsh kind of a piercing sound, but it was the loudness of the Marshalls that got us that sound.
 And then we doubled it.
 That was the secret to that sound.

 Donny, the usual co-lead, had no vocal parts because his voice was changing, due to puberty.
 The record was co-produced by Alan Osmond and Michael Lloyd, who had previously been in the psychedelic rock group The West Coast Pop Art Experimental Band.

 Jay Osmond said, "'Crazy Horses' was way ahead of its time.
 It's a song about ecology and the environment: those 'crazy horses, smoking up the sky' are gas-guzzling cars, destroying the planet with their fumes.
 We shot the record sleeve in a junkyard, surrounded by big old cars."

 During some of the live performances, as Jay stepped out front to sing lead, Merrill played the drums while Alan played bass guitar.

 Censorship

 Sales of the song were prohibited in South Africa, where government censors interpreted the word 'horses' as referring to heroin.
 The song was also initially banned in France when authorities believed the lyric "smoking up the sky" was about drugs.
 The censorship amused Wayne Osmond, especially in light of the band's rejection of drug and alcohol use for religious reasons.

 Appreciation

 According to Donny, Ozzy Osbourne once told him that "Crazy Horses" was "one of his favorite rock and roll songs."
-Alan considered it to be his favorite song to perform.
+Alan considered it to be his favorite song to perform, as did Merrill.